How to Appeal a CHC Decision: The Complete Family Guide (2026)

 • CoughlanR v North & East Devon HA, ex parte Coughlan [1999] EWCA Civ 1871.
 The Court of Appeal judgment that defines the primary health need test underlying every CHC decision.

 In Healthwatch England's October 2025 review of family experience, families described doing "everything right" only to be told their loved one's needs were "well-managed" and therefore not severe — and, in some cases, of having won appeals while still waiting for backdated payments months later (Healthwatch England, October 2025).
+For what other families went through at this stage — including families rejected twice before winning — see our composite case stories.
 The procedural map below is built around the points where that breakdown is most preventable.

 Can you appeal a CHC funding decision?